mayank1206/Zomato_ETL/README.md

+# Introduction:
+ETL pipeline to extracting data from JSON files, modified it and loading it into a Hive data warehouse.
+The json file contains daily online order data from zomato site.

 # Setup:
-Need to comment bellow variables and restart the ubantu unset PYSPARK_DRIVER_PYTHON unset PYSPARK_DRIVER_PYTHON_OPTS

-start hadoop and yarn services make sure hdfs has this /user/talentum structure start hive metastore and hive server

-download the zip
-unzip the zip

-do the changes in the property file
+1. Change the property file according to the need
-I have added onlt handful of indian cusines It can be change according to the requirement

-run setup_local_dir.sh to setup the local directory structure copy the json file from source to zomato_raw_files
+2. Run setup_local_dir.sh to setup the local directory structure
+3. Copy the json file from source to zomato_raw_files

-go to the location zomato_etl/script
+4. Run the wrapper.sh

-you can run wrapper.sh in many ways

-wrapper.sh => which will run all the modules wrapper.sh 1 => which will run first module
-wrapper.sh 2 => which will run second module
+you can run wrapper.sh in below ways wrapper.sh => which will run all the modules wrapper.sh 1 => which will run first module wrapper.sh 2 => which will run second module